zeek/try-zeek/manager/static/examples/new-notice/readme.markdown

 It can't send an email.
 Please run the code example and have a look at the new log-file.
 Apart from the message itself it tells you the name of the notice.
 This is especially useful for aggregated summaries.

 Lets have a look on the code.
-Start with factorial.bro.
+Start with factorial.zeek.
 We append a new notice type value in the export section.
 For this example we say that *120* is an interesting value we want to be notified about.
 So we make it a constant that can be changed to something else later.
 Now the Factor moudle can be asked to rais a notice.